ruixiao24/ruixiao24.github.io/_pages/about.md

 # About me

 I'm a fourth year PhD student in Computer Science at Zhejiang University under the supervision of [Prof. Jinsong Han](https://person.zju.edu.cn/en/hanjinsong).
-My research interests revolve around wireless sensing, visible light communication, and cyber-physical security.
+I also work closely with [Prof. Jun Han](http://www.junhan.org/) from KAIST.
+My research interests are broad, encompassing visible light communication [\textit{MobiSys'24}], wireless sensing [\textit{INFOCOM'24, SenSys'21}], and cyber-physical security [\textit{MobiCom'23, USENIX Security'21}].

-From 2020/1 to 2020/6, I was an undergraduate research assistant in SENSG Lab, led by [Dr. Jun Han](http://www.junhan.org/), at National University of Singapore.
 I received my B.S. in Physics with honors at Zhejiang University in 2020.

 # News
 - 03/2024.
 Our paper on optical camera communication is accepted at **[MobiSys 2024](https://sigmobile.org/mobisys/2024/)**.